storesafe/cordova-sqlite-storage/README.md

 __WARNING: Multiple SQLite problem on all platforms__ _with possible corruption risk in case of sqlite access from multiple plugins (see below)_

-# FREE CONSULTING SPECIAL

-The primary author and maintainer [@brodybits (Chris Brody)](https://github.com/brodybits) is happy to offer free consulting for a limited time period - please see <https://xpbrew.consulting> for more information.

 ## NEW MAJOR RELEASE Coming with BREAKING CHANGES

 A new major release is planned as discussed in ([xpbrew/cordova-sqlite-storage#773](https://github.com/xpbrew/cordova-sqlite-storage/issues/773)).